The Buckling and Clamped Plate Problems on Differential Forms: Introduction

-and give estimates relating the first eigenvalues of the buckling, clamped-plate and Dirichlet problems.
-The estimates that we obtain generalize inequalities (\ref{AL}) to differential forms on $M$.
-We prove as well that there exists a connection with the first eigenvalue of the absolute boundary value problem on forms given in Theorem \ref{BuckAbs}.
-This connection allows to extend (\ref{IS}) to differential forms.\\ Further in the same section, we show that, under the condition that the Weitzenb\"ock curvature operator is bounded below by a positive constant $\gamma$, the first eigenvalue $\lambda_{1,p}$ of problem (\ref{Dirichlet-forms}) is also bounded below by a quantity depending on $\gamma$, see Theorem \ref{GM_Dirichlet}.
-This gives new estimates of the first eigenvalues of the buckling and clamped-plate problems under the same conditions, see Corollary \ref{BCDL}.\\
+Further in the same section, we show that, under the condition that the Weitzenb\"ock curvature operator is bounded below by a positive constant $\gamma$, the first eigenvalue $\lambda_{1,p}$ of problem~(\ref{Dirichlet-forms}) is also bounded below by a quantity depending on $\gamma$, see Theorem~\ref{GM_Dirichlet}.
+This gives new estimates of the first eigenvalues of the buckling and clamped-plate problems under the same conditions, see Corollary~\ref{BCDL}.